The theme of Season 8 isn’t actually “Daenerys is insane”, though I can see why some may initially think that.

 Aside from her friends and advisors, Daenerys has felt noticeably isolated and out of place in Westeros, especially this season.
 The Iron Throne has been this far-off, endgame dream that she was raised to embrace since birth, and did so believing she was born for it.
 So her reaction to Jon Snow’s parentage reveal is completely reasonable.
 (Remember that them being related is irrelevant to her.
 She doesn’t care.)

-I think there’s some favoritism in play when it comes to scenes like this between Jon and Daenerys.
+I think there’s some favoritism in play when it comes to scenes between Jon and Daenerys.
 There were similar reactions when she went head to head with him during their first meeting.
-A woman asserting her power and desire to rule against a man is inherently uncomfortable for some viewers, and it shows during scenes like this one.
+A woman asserting her power and desire to rule against a man is inherently uncomfortable for some viewers, and it shows.

 Her reaction doesn’t show signs of a woman descending into madness.
 It’s the reaction of a woman whose entire existence has turned out to be a lie and been thrown upside down in the course of one conversation.